bmcguir2/simulate_lte/readme.txt

 > overplot_sum()

+If you want to see how well your fit is doing, you can see a residuals plot:

+> plot_residuals()

 If you need to change the legend on the figure, you can do that, too, by making it x number of columns, and with a font-size lsize, which can be a float, int, or a string (see help file for possible options for strings).

 > fix_legend(x,lsize)